mhrydil/Computer-Graphics-Projects/README.md

 ### Project 1
 - Generating 3d shapes and implementing arbitrary rotation using the mouse
+- Created a sphere and a torus(donut) with randomly generated colors for each triangle.

 ### Project 2
 - *3d Maze with ability to "play" and "solve" the maze*